neozenith/dotfiles/README.md

 although I do make every attempt to apply best practices in maintaining this configuration purely for my own ease of use and reference.

-Like the Vim bonsai logo above it all starts with a seed and then you nurture and prune it for your own environment.
+Like the Vim bonsai logo, it all starts with a seed and then you nurture and prune it for your own environment.
 Each person's Vim journey is different for this reason.

 ----

-## Samples
+## Screenshots

 ![Vim sample with file explorer][sample1]